 The rugged black and grey design may not be as eye-catching as some of the other controllers on the list but we love the simplicity of it, especially when paired with the ‘faceted D-pad’.

 This controller can be used both wirelessly and wired if needed.
 With a battery that lasts around 40 hours, you won’t find yourself searching for the charger that often.

-Aimed towards the esports market, the Razer Raiju has a set of traditional DualShock style thumbsticks as well as a set of paddles on the back.
-You’ll be able to change out the thumbsticks, D-pad and quick control panel to make this controller as comfortable for you as possible.
-There are also four multi-functional buttons on the controller that can be programmed to whatever you want.
+Aimed toward the esports market, the Razer Raiju has a set of traditional DualShock style thumbsticks as well as a set of paddles on the back.
+You’ll be able to change out the thumbsticks, D-pad, and quick control panel to make this controller as comfortable for you as possible.
+There are also four multi-functional buttons on the controller that can be programmed to do whatever you want.

 If you want a controller that simply feels great to use every time you pick it up, it will be hard to go back to using a standard controller after gaming with the Razer Raiju Ultimate.
 The buttons are tactile and clicky and feel like they could last forever.
 The settings row on the bottom of the controller has also had a bit of a redesign turning them into a great feature that you’ll find yourself using more than you’d think.

-You can use the profile button to switch your keymaps in real-time, a button to control the Chroma lighting, and there's even a lock button that disables a large section of inputs to stop you pressing the wrong thing during the heat of the action.
+You can use the profile button to switch your keymaps in real-time, a button to control the Chroma lighting, and there’s even a lock button that disables a large section of inputs to stop you from pressing the wrong thing during the heat of the action

 We know our users are busy people, that’s why we’ve made sure to include this short roundup section that will help give you an idea of where each of these controllers excels.
 If you want more information on any of these, simply scroll up to the relevant review.

 WePC is reader-supported.
 When you buy through links on our site, we may earn an affiliate commission.
 Learn more